 Learn how to draw a great looking Hood with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Hood.
+By following the simple steps, you too can easily draw a perfect Hood.

 "Hey there Little Red Riding Hood,